You are here

 Historical Notes: In a letter to M. de Neuville in 1818, Jefferson commented:

-At the Monticello dinner table, wine was not served until "after the cloth was removed,"with the dessert of fruit, nuts, and sweetmeats served on the bare tabletop.
+At the Monticello dinner table, wine was not served until "after the cloth was removed," with the dessert of fruit, nuts, and sweetmeats served on the bare tabletop.
 These two lead-glass vessels, each with a band of wheel-cut sprig and oval engraving, illustrate just one of the many styles of stemware that Jefferson owned, some of which still survive.
-The packing list of Jefferson's goods shipped from France in 1790 included twelve crystal goblets and "39 footed glasses."
-Purchases of glassware were recorded in Jefferson's Memorandum Books between 1767 and 1821.
-From Monticello Martha Jefferson Randolph reminded her father in Washington in 1803, "When you send the groceries on will you remember glasses, tumblers and wine glasses both are much wan[ting here]."
-By 1826, when a household inventory was made following Jefferson's death, only seventeen glasses remained among the household goods.
+The packing list of Jefferson's goods shipped from France in 1790 included twelve crystal goblets and "39 footed glasses."4 Purchases of glassware were recorded in Jefferson's memorandum books between 1767 and 1821.
+From Monticello Martha Jefferson Randolph reminded her father in Washington in 1806, "When you send the groceries on will you remember glasses, tumblers and wine glasses both are much wan[ting here]."5 By 1826, when a household inventory was made following Jefferson's death, only seventeen glasses remained among the household goods.6

-- ↑ For more information on the subject, see R. de Treville Lawrence, Sr., ed., Jefferson and Wine (The Plains, VA: Vinifera Wine Growers Association, c.
-1976).
+- 2. For more information on the subject, see R. de Treville Lawrence, Sr., ed., Jefferson and Wine (The Plains, VA: Vinifera Wine Growers Association, 1976).